elhassn/AI_QA_PDF_Colab_Notebook/README.md

 - Stores it in Pinecone
 - Answers questions via LangChain

-The purpose of your project is to create an AI-powered system that can answer natural language questions about the contents of any uploaded PDF document.
+The purpose of this project is to create an AI-powered system that can answer natural language questions about the contents of any uploaded PDF document.
 Here's what each component does and why it matters:

 📌 Project Purpose Summary
 Goal: